Last Updated on 12/12/2020 by FilipiKnow

 - Familiarize yourself with the Filipino translations of common math terms, shapes, and measuring units (see table below).
 Questions in Filipino may appear in all subtests not just in Language Proficiency and Reading Comprehension.

-UPCAT Science Coverage.
+UPCAT Science Modules and Readings.

 The UPCAT will test your stock knowledge on the general scientific concepts related to Physics, Biology, Chemistry, Earth Science, and Astronomy.
 To ace this subtest, brush up on the following potential topics under each category: